HelpfulHuman/Restfool/README.md

 ## Starting a server

 RESTfool requires an Express server to serve mocked routes and the dashboard.
-You can choose to add the middleware yourself, or have RESTfool create a server and configure a server for you.
+You can choose to add the middleware yourself, but it's recommended to have RESTfool create and configure a server for you.

 ```javascript
 var server = restfool.create()